pyeventsourcing/eventsourcing/docs/topics/projections.rst

 A projection is a function of application state.
 If the state of an application is event sourced, projections can operate by processing the events of an application.
+There are lots of different kinds of projection.

-Projections can be updated by direct event subscription, or by following notification logs that propagate the events of an application.
+Projected state can be updated by direct event subscription, or by following notification logs that propagate the events of an application.
 Notification logs are described in the previous section.